sarahcrozier/UFOs/README.md

 ![Search Reset Button](Images/Reset_button.png)

 - Improvements
     - The search results needed to be an exact match including capitals.
-I coded the search entries so even if the user used or did not use capitals they could search the results.
+I coded the search entries so even if the user used or did not use capitals they could search the database and produce results.

-    - Including a way for the user to crate a printable document would be a useful feature to add.
+    - Including a way for the user to create a printable document would be a useful feature to add.

     - An interactive map would make this webpage more dynamic and visually appealing to the user.